 Yot was chatty during the hour-long ride to Champagne-Mouton.

 His questioning was gentle; his nonchalance, pronounced.
 A police informant?

-When Yot eventually got round to my business with Einhorn, I responded only with affable vagueness, never missing an opportunity to keep my mouth shut and I posed a few questions of my own.
+When Yot eventually got round to my business with Einhorn, I responded only with affable vagueness, never missing an opportunity to keep my mouth shut if posing a few questions of my own.